 Be respectful.
 You are more likely to achieve your goals or sway others to your beliefs if you are constructive and respectful while discussing a bad experience or disagreeing with a concept or person.

 Be a valued member.
-If you join a social network like a Facebook group or comment on someone’s blog, make sure you are contributing valuable insights.
+If you join a social networking group such as those offered on Facebook, or comment on someone’s blog, make sure you contribute valuable insights.
 Don’t post information about topics like ACC events or a book you’ve authored unless you are sure it will be of interest to readers.
-Self-promoting behavior is viewed negatively and can lead to you being banned from Web sites or groups.
+Self-promoting behavior is viewed negatively and can lead to you being banned from websites or groups.

 Think before you post.
 There’s no such thing as a “private” social media site.
 Search engines can turn up posts years after the publication date.
 Comments can be forwarded or copied.
 Archival systems save information even if you delete a post.
 If you feel angry or passionate about a subject, it’s wise to delay posting until you are calm and clear-headed.

 Maintain confidentiality.
 Do not post confidential or proprietary information about Alvin Community College, its students, its alumni or your fellow employees.
 Use good ethical judgment and follow college policies and federal requirements, such as FERPA.

 If you discuss a situation involving individuals on a social media site, be sure that they cannot be identified.
 As a guideline, don’t post anything that you would not present at a conference.